arangodb/docs/3.5/security-security-options.md

 can be controlled via blacklisting and whitelisting access to individual components.

-The set thery for these list work as follow:
+The set theory for these lists works as follow:

 - only a blacklist is specifiend: all is allowed except a set of items matching the blacklist.
 - only a whitelist is specified: all is disallowed except a set of items matching the whitelist